 Recommended Levels: 8 – 12

-Our Virtual Workshops are custom built and based on the specific needs of the teacher and their students.
-Each workshop is facilitated by an expert Holocaust educator to meet your learning outcomes.
+Our Virtual Workshops are interactive and facilitated by an expert Holocaust educator.
+This unique learning experience is custom built and designed to meet the specific needs of the teacher and their students.

 Virtual workshops use Zoom.
 Cost: $5 per student (min.
 20 students).

 If you are interested in finding out more about one of our virtual workshops, please use the form below.